SU(2)-Symmetric Spin-Boson Model: Quantum Criticality, Fixed-Point Annihilation, and Duality: Finite-size scaling

 where $A$ is a non-universal constant \cite{FSS14, toldin15}.

 For our numerical analysis, we consider the correlation length $\xi_x$ along the imaginary-time axis and define the RG-invariant $R_\xi$ as

-In analogy to the definition of the spatial correlation length \cite{Sandvik10}, we identify the inverse temperature $\beta$ with the system size in imaginary-time direction and the Matsubara frequency $\Omega_0 = 0$ with the ordering vector; we use $\Omega_1 = 2\pi / \beta$ as the resolution in frequency space.
+In analogy to the definition of the spatial correlation length \cite{Sandvik10}, \footnote{ In lattice simulations, it is standard practice to extract the spatial correlation length $ \xi_\mathrm{space} = \frac{1}{\delta q} \sqrt{\frac{C(Q)}{C(Q+\delta Q)}-1} $ from the two-point correlation function $C(q)$ in momentum space \cite{Sandvik10}, which is evaluated at the ordering vector $Q$ and the closest momentum $Q+\delta q$, where $\delta q = 2\pi / L$ is the resolution in momentum space.
+The shift $\delta q$ takes the long-wavelength fluctuations near the ordering vector into account.
+Note that there is not a unique way to define a correlation length on a finite lattice, but this is a common one.} we identify the inverse temperature $\beta$ with the system size in imaginary-time direction and the Matsubara frequency $\Omega_0 = 0$ with the ordering vector; we use $\Omega_1 = 2\pi / \beta$ as the resolution in frequency space.
+The lowest Matsubara frequencies capture the long-time decay of the spin autocorrelations, as shown in Sec.~\ref{Sec:SusDetails}.
 We can derive a similar RG-invariant observable from Eq.~(\ref{Eq:Rcor}),

 which obviously has the same properties near criticality.
 The definition of $\tilde{R}_\xi$ stems from the correlation ratio, another common estimator that is used in FSS analyses.

 For the SU(2)-symmetric spin-boson model, the perturbative RG has predicted a critical phase \cite{sengupta,SBV99} in which the correlation length $\xi$ scales with the system size $\beta$.
 We have presented numerical evidence that $R_\xi = \xi_x/\beta$ is indeed finite in the CR phase.
 The existence of (un)stable fixed points requires that $R_\xi$ is scale-invariant at these points and that they can be analyzed using a FSS scheme.
 In our main article, we have identified the two scale-invariant points with the stable fixed point of the CR phase at $\alpha_\mathrm{CR}$ and the unstable fixed point at the quantum critical coupling $\alpha_\mathrm{QC}$.
 In the following, we show how we determined $\alpha_\mathrm{CR}$ and $\alpha_\mathrm{QC}$ as well as the critical exponents at $\alpha_\mathrm{QC}$.